cjs227/CostEffvsEnUt/README.md

 This script has 8 sections and saves **SP_costs** (structure).
 1. Load the necessary data.
 2.
-a.
-Solve for the optimized process design for each year at each location categorized as middle10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
+    1. Solve for the optimized process design for each year at each location categorized as middle10, for curtailment level ranging from 0-99% in steps of 1% curtailment.
-b.
-Same as 2a for locations categorized as top10.
+    2. Same as 2.1 for locations categorized as top10.
-c.
-Same as 2a for locations categoried as bottom10.
+    3. Same as 2.1 for locations categoried as bottom10.
 3.
-a.
-Using the optimizations in 2a, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    1. Using the optimizations in 2.1, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-b.
-Using the optimizations in 2b, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    2. Using the optimizations in 2.2, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
-c.
-Using the optimizations in 2c, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
+    3. Using the optimizations in 2.3, Calculate the cost of utilizing energy for each process component as well as the total cost of utilization and total energy cost.
 4. Using the optimization results and utilization costs in section 3 to find the monthly costs and values for two select locations.

 ##Cost and value analysis of wind energy in **Utilization_Costs_Wind.m**